A generalization of the Birthday problem and the chromatic polynomial: Introduction

 \subsection{Graph coloring and chromatic polynomials}

-Let $G = (V,E)$ be a finite simple graph on $n$ vertices.
+Throughout this paper we will assume that $G = (V,E)$ is a finite simple graph on $n$ vertices with maximum degree $\Delta$.
 We say that a function $\alpha: V \rightarrow \{1, \ldots, q\}$ is a $q$-coloring of $G$ if for each edge $(u,v)$ of $G$ we have $\alpha(u) \neq \alpha(v)$.
 Let $\chi_G(q)$ be the number of $q$-colorings of $G$.
-In general given a graph $G$ it is difficult to say whether it has a $q$-coloring or not, and hence also difficult to count the exactly number of $q$-colorings.
+In general given a graph $G$ it is difficult to say whether it has a $q$-coloring or not, and hence it is also difficult to count the exact number of $q$-colorings of $G$.
 Using inclusion exclusion we see that $P_G$ is in fact a polynomial known as the \emph{chromatic polynomial}:

 where $C(E') $ denotes the number of connected components in $E'$. \\

 We note that $P_G(p_1, \ldots, p_q)$ can also be written as a polynomial of $p_1, \ldots, p_q$ in a similar manner: